AI Assisted analysis is here. Discover the latest updates! Check Now

 2. User behavior analysis

-With analytical tools, it's possible to understand the steps users take on the site, including which elements attract their attention, which products they browse, how they navigate the site, and more.
+With behavior analytics tools, it's possible to understand the steps users take on the site, including which elements attract their attention, which products they browse, how they navigate the site, and more.

 3. Cart and checkout process analysis